ruankie/langfuse-monitoring-eval/slides/slides.md

 ---

+## 🪢 Langfuse Conclusion

+- This was just a quick overview of Langfuse
+  - It also has other features, like prompt management
+  - New updates released often
+- Some Langfuse alternatives
+  - Arize Phoenix
+  - LangSmith (from LangChain)

+---

 ## 📈 Best Practices for Monitoring and Evaluation

 - **Key Takeaways** 💡
   - Prototyping fast and free with local LLMs 🖥️
   - Monitoring with Langfuse to ensure app robustness 📊
   - LLM-assisted evaluation for continuous improvement 🔁

 ---

 ## 🎉 Conclusion: Elevate Your LLM Workflow